Blog

 No stay to renew; citizenship is different

-Maintain the investment to renew; for citizenship, plan ~**7 years** of physical residence plus language/integration.
+Maintaining the qualifying investment is sufficient for renewals; for citizenship, plan around 7 years of genuine physical residence plus language and integration requirements.

 Filing strategy matters

-Timelines **vary by office**; consider regional offices and schedule biometrics early to avoid backlogs.
+Timelines vary by office; choosing regional offices and booking biometrics early can reduce delays.

 Budget the full cost

-Expect **+8–12%** on top of the property price for transfer tax/VAT, notary, registry, legal, insurance, and ongoing ENFIA.
+Expect +8–12% on top of the property price for transfer tax or VAT, notary, registry, legal fees, insurance, and ongoing ENFIA.

 23 Dec 2022 Law 5007/2022 (designated areas to €500k; initial transition rules)